 Save a life: Adopt a pet

 By choosing to adopt a pet from a shelter, you are saving a life.
 Plus, no matter what type of dog or cat you’re looking for, you’re sure to find your new best friend at a shelter, where there are wonderful pets of every breed, size and age.
-You can also adopt from the Best Friends Pet Adoption and Spay/Neuter Center in Mission Hills or our NKLA Pet Adoption Center in West L.A.
+You can also adopt from the Best Friends Lifesaving Center in Mission Hills or our NKLA Pet Adoption Center in West L.A.
 Each pet at the center comes from a Los Angeles shelter or our Kitten Nursery and is vaccinated, spayed or neutered, and microchipped before going to a new home.

 Find a Pet